What is an Art Environment?

 Art environments exist in every state of the union and every country in the world.
 They can be large or small and they can exist inside or outside.
 Most are made to be public, but some are extremely private.
 Sites can be found in the unlikeliest of places — in a suburban backyard, a remote desert, or in a thriving city.
 Art environments are often discovered by ordinary people as a result of a wrong turn, or by chance while on vacation.
 Sometimes they are discovered by following nothing more than a hunch or a “word-of-mouth” lead.
 The more you learn about art environments, the more awareness you will have in identifying a site you may have knowledge of in your community.
 Or, perhaps you would like to visit a site that may be nearby on your next road trip.

-We invite you to take the take the time to explore this website, learn what environments may be in your area, and come back often as we continue to add more art environments to our collection.
+We invite you to take the time to explore this website, learn what environments may be in your area, and come back often as we continue to add more art environments to our collection

 This website is designed to inform and educate anyone who has the desire or curiosity to understand more about art environments.
 We have learned that art environments usually owe less allegiance to folk, popular, or mainstream art traditions and more to personal and cultural experiences.
 There are myriad reasons why art environments are built.
 We have identified reasons such as the expression of love, for politics or freedom of speech (see Sorehead Hill), to tell historical tales (see Wisconsin Concrete Park), or, in the case of Sabato Rodia, a desire to create “something big” (see Watts Towers).
 Sometimes, just the availability of materials is the impetus for a site (see Bottle Ranch) and in other cases sites are born from deep religious feelings (see Salvation Mountain).
 In almost all cases, the driving force is an overwhelming desire for personal creative expression (see La Maison de Picassiette).